TeachBooks/systems-engineering-design/book/chapters/chapter_9_2.md

 ### Determine the design constraints

 For this experiment two design constraints were used.
-The first relates the distance between the island and the shore (decision variable d in kilometers) and the time passengers have to spend in the shuttle (decision variable t in hours) using a postulated shuttle speed of 120 kilometers per hour:
+The first relates the distance between the island and the shore (decision variable $d$ in kilometers) and the time passengers have to spend in the shuttle (decision variable $t$ in hours) using a postulated shuttle speed of 120 kilometers per hour:

-$\frac{d}{120} \leq t$
+$$\frac{d}{120} \leq t$$

-The second design constraint relates the number of flight movements (decision variable f in 100k flight movements), the distance between the island and the shore (decision variable d in kilometers) and the investment (decision variable i in billion dollars).
-Given that building an island for 600k flight movements at a distance of 10 kilometer from the shore would cost 15 billion dollars, the investment increases with 0.15 billion dollars per 100k flight movements more than 600k and increases with 0.2 billion dollars per kilometer more distance from the shore than 10 kilometer:
+The second design constraint relates the number of flight movements (decision variable $f$ in 100k flight movements), the distance between the island and the shore (decision variable $d$ in kilometers) and the investment (decision variable $i$ in billion dollars).
+Given that building an island for 600k flight movements at a distance of 10 kilometer from the shore would cost 15 billion dollars, the investment increases with 0.15 billion dollars per 100k flight movements more than 600k and increases with 0.2 billion dollars per kilometer more distance from the shore than 10 kilometers:

-$15 + 0.15(f - 6) + 0.2(d - 10) \leq i$
+$$15 + 0.15(f - 6) + 0.2(d - 10) \leq i$$

 ### Find the optimal design having the highest preference score